 Before delving into the library, it may be helpful to explore Galois Field arithmetic with the command line tools: gf\mult, gf\div and gf\add.
 These perform multiplication, division and addition on elements in $GF(2^w)$ .
-The syntax is:
+If these are not installed on your system, then you may find them in the tools directory.
+Their syntax is: